Far-right politics in Finland: Terrorism

-In 1920s-1940s far-right and fascist groups attacked left-wing events and politicians systematically, resulting in deaths.
+In 1920s-1940s, far-right and fascist groups attacked left-wing events and politicians systematically, resulting in deaths.
 The groups were responsible for burning down and bombing gathering places of the leftists.
 Minister of the Interior Heikki Ritavuori was assassinated for supposedly being too lenient towards communists.

 In 1945 after the armistice with the Soviet Union, nationalist youth groups bombed multiple left-wing targets in Helsinki.
 Attacks in Haaga and Vallila against left-wing meeting halls and papers followed, with youths planting improvised ethanol bottle explosives.
 A group identifying themselves as "fascists from Munkkiniemi" used dynamite and IEDs built from anti-aircraft shells to cause an explosion at the offices of the Vapaa Sana newspaper.

 During the Cold War, far-right activism was limited to small illegal groups like the clandestine Nazi occultist group led by Pekka Siitoin who made headlines after arson of the printing houses of the Communist Party of Finland.
 His associates also sent a letter bomb to the headquarters of the Finnish Democratic Youth League.
 Another group called the "New Patriotic People's Movement" bombed the left-wing Kansan Uutiset newspaper and the embassy of communist Bulgaria, although there were no casualties and the bomb at the embassy caused minor damage.

+In 1975, in Petäjävesi an election campaign event of the communist SKDL was bombed by self-declared neo-fascists.
+There were no deaths although the bomb caused material damages.

+In November 1978, the office of the Southern Saimaa Union of Socialist Youth was destroyed in an arson attack.
+The perpetrators left behind a swastika painted on the wall.

 In the 1986 Oulu airplane hijacking, Neo-Nazis hijacked an airliner in Oulu Airport, demanding 60,000 marks for a Neo-Nazi party they were affiliated with.

 The skinhead culture gained momentum during the late 1980s and peaked during the late 1990s.
 In 1991, Finland received a number of Somali immigrants who became the main target of Finnish skinhead violence in the following years, including four attacks using explosives and a racist murder.
 Asylum seeker centres were attacked, in Joensuu skinheads would force their way into an asylum seeker centre and start shooting with shotguns.
 At worst Somalis were assaulted by 50 skinheads at the same time.